This post was originally published on December 11, 2020.

-In the whirlwind season of Black Friday and Cyber Monday sales and general Christmas shopping mayhem, it can be hard to resist the ridiculous savings on the latest Amazon Ring cameras or various home assistants.
+In the whirlwind season of Black Friday and Cyber Monday sales and general holiday shopping mayhem, it can be hard to resist the ridiculous savings on the latest Amazon Ring cameras or various home assistants.

 Wait a second before you click to buy, though.
 There are plenty of articles online (and on our blog) that point out products and services that spy, leak, or eavesdrop on user data.
-In Part One of this guide below, we want to highlight which products are actually good for user privacy and security.
+In Part One of this guide below, we highlight which products are good for user privacy and security.

 1. For the gamers (if they don’t have it yet): Nintendo Switch